Erdoğan’s ‘New’ Turkey Attempted Coup d’état and the Acceleration of Political Crisis

 Politics, Transformation and State (Re)Formation

-3. On the Watch: Civil–Military Relations and Affective Politics in Turkey After the July 15 Coup
+- On the Watch: Civil–Military Relations and Affective Politics in Turkey after the Failed 15 July 2016 Coup Attempt

-5. The Enduring Politics of State Capture in the Ottoman–Turkish Tradition: Situating the AKP–Gülen Concordat in Historical Perspective
+- The Enduring Politics of State Capture in Turkey: Situating the AKP–Gülen Concordat in Historical Perspective

 Simon P. Watmough